Ptolemy2002/react-styled-component-utils/README.md

 ### StyledComponentProps
 A type that represents the props of a styled component.
 The type parameter `FunctionalProps` is the type of the props the component itself takes and `StyleProps` is the type of the props that are used to style the component and therefore won't be passed to the underlying component (indicated by adding a "$" prefix to the property name).
 Do not specify `_StyleProps` as it is internal and calculated automatically.
 Props that already have a "$" prefix will be left with the same name: no additional "$" will be added.

+### StyledComponentPropsWithCSS
+A variant of StyledComponentProps that includes the `$css` property as a styled prop.
+This is a little more complicated than it first seems, so that's why it's a separate type.

 ## Functions
 The following functions are available in the library: